 Meet Jeanne DeBenedetti Keyes, HPSO board member and Open Garden Owner.
-She gardens in USDA Zone 8, SE Portland, Oregon and is sharing her garden with HPSO members on her Open Garden date, May 1st, 2022, and by appointment.
-Jeanne applies climate-wise gardening methods to create a beautiful, sustainable garden, and shares some of her tips in this Profile.
+She gardens in USDA Zone 8, SE Portland, Oregon.
+Jeanne applies climate-wise gardening methods to create a beautiful, sustainable garden, and shares some of her tips in this profile.

 Some of the climate-wise elements I include in my garden are:

 Respecting my garden’s natural conditions –

 I designed the gardens to meet the site conditions.
 I would think what kind of soil do I have here, how much sunlight is there?
 What kind of plants would do well?
 The garden on the north lot reflects an interest in Chinese gardens, like Portland’s Lan Su Chinese Garden.
 Taking advantage of a northern aspect, I planted many trees and woodland plants from the Himalayas, Japan and China.
 This garden is easily 10 degrees Fahrenheit cooler.
 The beds around the porch and out near the street face south.
 These areas get a lot of hot, baking sun.
 After removing several large and somewhat sickly-looking camellias, I created berms with the soil.
 I planted the streetside garden with Willamette Valley native shrubs such as Ocean spray (Holodiscus discolor), mock orange (Philadelphus lewisii), and madrona nearly twenty years ago.
 These plants have now created an excellent soil from leaf drop and provide cover for birds.
 I planted manzanita, cactus, yucca, grevillea and other plants that enjoy full sun conditions, around the front porch and foundation, adding sand and gravel to improve the drainage as well as serve as a mulch.